jasonrandrews/arm-software-developers/content/en/docs/AFA/accessing_and_installing_tools.md

 ### Cloud based UBL server

 In some cases you may have access to a cloud based UBL server, which you can enable with a supplied code.
-Contact your AFA adminstration team or Arm account manager if you are unsure what this code is.
+Contact your AFA adminstration team or Arm account manager if you are unsure what your code is.

-`armlm activate --code 12345678-1234-1234-1234-12345678`
+`armlm activate --code xxxxxxxx-xxxx-xxxx-xxxxxxxx`

 ## Legacy FlexLM license setup